Speech to text

 recognition.

-model.
-It is important to understand that there is no such thing
+to specific conditions.
+It is important to understand that there is no

-as a universal speech recognizer.
-To get the best transcription
+such thing as a universal speech recognizer.
+To get the best

-quality, all of these models can be specialized for a given language,
+transcription quality, all the models can be specialized for a

-dialect, application domain, type of speech, and communication
+given language, dialect, application domain, type of speech, and

 Like any other pattern recognition technology, speech recognition